katefike/sage/README.md

 - db = database

 ## Production Setup Instructions
-*This app is production ready!
+*This app is mostly production ready!
+The Grafana and Nginx containers are currently under development.
 For questions, problems and enhancements, open a github issue.*

 1. Globally install the following software:
   <br> Python 3.7 or higher